-When preparing enabling learning objectives according to Gagne’s sequence it is important to move from the simple to the complex, being sure that each ELO supports the next.
-This movement should parallel Bloom’s cognitive processing model; moving from lower levels cognitive functions (e.g., remembering, understanding) to progressively higher levels of cognitive functioning (e.g., applying, analyzing, evaluating and creating)
+When arranging ELOs according to Gagne’s sequence, it is important to recall Bloom’s Taxonomy, which we covered in Lesson 2 of this module.
+Specifically, objectives should be sequenced to move from the simple to the complex, with the instructional designer ensuring that each ELO supports mastery of the following ELO in parallel with Bloom’s cognitive processing model.
+In other words, performance of the objectives should move from lower levels cognitive functions (e.g., remembering, understanding) to progressively higher levels of cognitive functioning (e.g., applying, analyzing, evaluating and creating).

 Let’s examine the ELOs from the example above.

-ELO 1: The students will list symptoms of heart attacks that are often seen in both men and women.
+ELO 1: The students will list common heart attacks symptoms in men and women

-ELO 2: The students will list symptoms of heart attack that present uniquely in women.
+ELO 2: The students will list symptoms of heart attack that are unique to women.

-ELO 3: The students will recognize the unique symptoms of heart attack that manifest in women.
+ELO 3: The students will recognize the unique symptoms of heart attacks in women.

-ELO 4: The student will construct a ven diagram that organizes the unique symptoms found in males and females experiencing a heart attack and the shared symptoms of males and females experiencing a heart attack.
+ELO 4: The student will construct a Venn diagram that differentiates the unique symptoms of heart attacks for males and females, respectively, as well as shared symptoms.

-ELO 5: The students will compare and contrast presenting heart attack symptoms of men and women.
+ELO 5: The students will compare and contrast heart attack symptoms in men and women.

-The goal of the instruction is to have the students discriminate between symptoms that signal heart attack in men and women.
-This goal is at the analysis level of Bloom’s taxonomy; thus the ELOs should be coordinated to achieve this goal.
-In our example that is exactly what has been done.
-The ELOs move from the remembering level of Blooms (ELO 1 and ELO2) to the understanding level (ELO 3) to the application level (ELO 4) to the analysis level (ELO 5).
-Each ELO supports the subsequent ELO and all of the ELOs taken together support student attainment of the goal.
-The sequencing of the ELOs defines how the content will be ordered and distributed throughout Gagne’s events of instruction.
+The TLO of this lesson is to have the students discriminate between heart attack symptoms in men and women, respectively.
+This goal is at the analysis level of Bloom’s Taxonomy, and the ELOs should be coordinated to build learners’ understanding of the content up to this level of cognitive processing.
+In our example, specifically, the ELOs move from the remembering level of Blooms (ELO 1 and ELO2) to the understanding level (ELO 3) to the application level (ELO 4) to the analysis level (ELO 5).
+Each ELO supports the subsequent ELO and all of the ELOs taken together support student attainment of the TLO.
+The sequencing of the ELOs defines how the content will be ordered and distributed throughout Gagne’s ”Nine Events.”

 Section 5: How Do I Select Appropriate Instructional Methods for My Learning Asset?